 And yes, this commit hash is still a SHA-1 hash.
 It's not signing the result of a secure hash algorithm.

-To make signing git code secure, you must rehash everything, the whole project, with a secure algorithm before signing.
+To make signing git code secure, the SHA-1 hash should be discarded and everything must be rehashed with a secure algorithm before signing.
 This however is not yet standardized in the git world.
-Anything you do securely will not be relevant for existing git infrastructure.
-Go ahead and sign you code using something secure, your square peg won't fit into git's infrastructure yet.
-Anything secure you do will need infrastructure over and above git to ensure your project is secure.
+Anything one does securely will not be relevant for existing git infrastructure.
+Go ahead and sign your code using something secure, your square peg won't fit into git's infrastructure.
+Anything secure will need infrastructure over and above git to ensure security.

 Git is moving to support secure hashes, but it's not adopted yet.
 Even when it is, it will take time for the infrastructure to catch up.